cf12/portfolio/assets/projects/gift-finder-2018/index.md

 slug: gift-finder-2018
 ---
 #### Note
-This project was created for the Hack Club Holiday Challenge (2018) - More info can be found [here.](https://hackclub.com/challenge)
+This project was created for the Hack Club Holiday Challenge (2018) - More info can be found here: <https://hackclub.com/challenge>

-The original writeup can also be found on the [project's github repository.](https://github.com/CF12/hack-club-competition-2018)
+The original writeup can also be found on the project's github repository: <https://github.com/CF12/hack-club-competition-2018>

 # Project Summary
 I was browsing amazon for holiday gifts one fine evening, when I started wondering if there was an easier way to find a perfect gift without going through 200 pages of products.
 The idea of a gift finder service came to my mind!